Today is sad beyond words.

 All ears prick forward, eyes dart front and back,

-Then all of a sudden, one breaks from the pack.
+all of a sudden, one breaks from the pack.

 For just at that instant, their eyes have met;